 Since our inception, we have not engaged in any off-balance sheet arrangements.
 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

 Our exposure to market risk is primarily confined to our investment securities and notes payable.
 The primary objective of our investment activities is to preserve our capital to fund operations.
 We also seek to maximize income from our investments without assuming significant risk.
 To achieve our objectives, we maintain a portfolio of investments in a variety of securities of high credit quality.
-As of March 31, 2010, we had cash, cash equivalents and short-term investments of \$51.1 million.
+As of June 30, 2010, we had cash, cash equivalents and short-term investments of \$41.9 million.
 We have invested these funds in highly liquid, investment-grade securities in accordance with our investment policy.
 The securities in our investment portfolio are not leveraged and are classified as available for sale.
 We currently do not hedge interest rate exposure.
 Because of the short-term maturities of our investments, we do not believe that an increase in market rates would have a material negative impact on the realized value of our investment portfolio.
-We actively monitor changes in interest rates.
-While our investment portfolio includes mortgage-backed securities, we do not hold sub-prime mortgages.
-Our investments in mortgage-backed securities are issued by, or fully collateralized by, the U.S. government or U.S. government-sponsored entities.
+We actively monitor changes in interest rates and with our current portfolio of short term investments, we are not exposed to potential loss due to changes in interest rates.